-The 2026 World’s Strongest Man is taking place on April 23-26 in Myrtle Beach, South Carolina, and is regarded as one of the most difficult Strongman competitions in the world.
+The 2026 World’s Strongest Man took place on April 23-26 in Myrtle Beach, South Carolina, and is regarded as one of the most difficult Strongman competitions in the world.
 With four days of non-stop action and heavy weights in every event, the risk of injury is always present.
-So, in this article, we are covering all withdrawals from the 2026 WSM.
+Consequently, some athletes were forced to withdraw from the competition.

 2026 World’s Strongest Man Withdrawals